hūmNET app

 in 2021, Darren rushed out a MVP of the hūmNET app to iOS and Android app stores. while the app could (mostly) function, there were major usability issues - the design was unintuitive, inconsistent, and unfounded by research.

-in june 2023, i was contracted to overhaul the hūmNET app and redesign the humn experience in order to:
+in june 2023, i was contracted to overhaul and redesign hūmNET's key feature: the humn experience.

 before